 Fear #4: Finding a job abroad

-Now that you know where to look, all you have to do is attach a link to your website, resume, and write a cover letter!
+Now that you know where to look, all you have to do is attach a link to your website and resume, and write a cover letter!
 Don’t slack on your cover letter.
 Many people will skip this step.
-Make your letter concise with a clear description of who you are, your background, your teaching style, and intention for teaching at that particular location (remember your whys!).
+Make your letter concise with a clear description of who you are, your background, your teaching style, and your intention for teaching at that particular location (remember your whys!).

 Fear #5: Not liking it once you’re there…